yarisvt/tyk-docs/README.md

 1. Add a new folder in within the `tyk-docs/tyk-docs/content/` Directory.
 For example `new-section`
 2. Within your new folder create a markdown file with the same name as the folder (including any hyphens).
 So for the above folder, create `new-section.md`.
 This file will be converted to the equivalent of an `index.html` file.
-3. You can then create other markdown files, that you can name as you want.
+3. You can then create other markdown files within that directory, that you can name as you want.

+![example][1]

 ### Front Matter

-In each file there is a "front matter": in hugo-speak:
+For each new file, you need to add YAML formated [Front Matter](http://gohugo.io/content-management/front-matter/):

 ```
 ---